Drupal is widely known as a free and open source CMS platform — but the word “free” really ought to have an asterisk.

 Sure, Drupal 8 now boasts a more user-friendly interface with drag-and-drop composition, but you’ll still require a team of full-stack developers (or the services of a full-stack agency) to help you develop, customize and implement your Drupal site.

 The cost to implement and customize alone can cost anywhere between $15,000 to $100,000 depending on the scale of the project.
 For instance, if your Drupal site is going to utilize many content types and follows a complex workflow for content creation, this is going to cost more than having a simple site that has a limited number of content types and a fairly straightforward workflow.

 For a standard Drupal project, with minimal custom development, it will take between 6 to 8 weeks to build at the cost of approximately $30,000 to $40,000.
 For Drupal sites with a large amount of custom development, various content types, and complicated workflows, the implementation cost can reach upwards of $100,000.

 This is all assuming that you have a set of clearly defined requirements in terms of design criteria, features, and capabilities.
 Otherwise, you will lose more time and money making changes throughout the project and shopping through thousands of themes and extensions just to get your Drupal site’s desired look and functionality.

 Ongoing Maintenance Costs for Drupal

-Besides the substantial implementation costs, you also need to consider the costs for looking after your Drupal site once it’s up-and-running.
-Drupal is a maintenance-heavy CMS platform which requires a great deal of time and attention in the back-end.
+Besides the substantial implementation costs, you also need to consider the costs of looking after your Drupal site once it’s up and running.
+Drupal is a maintenance-heavy CMS platform that requires a great deal of time and attention in the back end.